tomatillodesign/racecar-math/README.md

 ### Roadmap & TODOs

 - Add a timed "Sprint" mode
+- Add fun feedback messages (eg "Three in row correct - you're on fire!", or "Try something a bit more challenging")
-- Integrate with WordPress (embed the game on a page, for example, and allow users to save their high scores, etc.)
+- ~~Integrate with WordPress (embed the game on a page, for example, and allow users to save their high scores, etc.)~~